SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 - Secondary table keys, which can be sorted or hashed, are available for all table categories.
 - They enhance table access efficiency and performance.
 - Declaring a secondary table key generates a corresponding secondary table index.
 However, the index for a non-unique key does not update immediately upon adding or deleting a line.
 The update happens when the internal table is accessed using the secondary table key.
 - In ABAP statements, you must specify the secondary table key explicitly.
-Otherwise, the system implicitly uses the primary table key.
+Otherwise, the primary table key is used implicitly.
 - Data access using the secondary table key is always optimized, even for standard tables.
 Thus, even older standard tables can gain from optimized access by adding secondary table keys later, without impacting existing table-related statements.
 - However, weigh the administrative costs of secondary table keys.
 Use them only in scenarios where they offer substantial benefits, like large internal tables that are filled once and rarely altered.
-Frequent modifications can lead to regular index updates, potentially causing performance issues.
+Frequent modifications can lead to regular index updates, potentially impacting performance.

 ... the use of table categories:
 - Standard tables:
   - Suitable for ...
     - small, sequentially accessed tables that are often accessed by index
-    - tables where key sorting is not critical, though you can sort using `SORT` statements, especially after table population
+    - tables where sorting is not critical.
+However, you can explicitly sort using `SORT` statements, especially after table population.
     - tables that are populated frequently, as there is no need to check for unique entries regarding the primary table key.
   - Access speed:
     - Fast: By index, optimized key access with secondary table keys, and free keys using `READ TABLE ...
-BINARY SEARCH` statements
+BINARY SEARCH` statements (Note: It is recommended to use secondary table keys for an optimized access.)
     - Slow: Primary table and free key

 - Sorted tables: